ngazic/django-todo/instructions.md

 ```
 pip install pipenv ### installing pipenv
+python3 -m venv /path/to/new/virtual/environment ### installing in specific location

 ## navigate to the project folder for which you want to create virtual environment
 ## this is where we can have multiple django projects with the same python version, django version ....